W-David-Porter/acim/src/workbook/part-i/8-my-mind-is-preoccupied-with-past-thoughts/index.md

 This idea is, of course, the reason why you see only the past.
 ²No one really sees anything.
 ³ He [one] sees only his [one’s] thoughts projected outward.
-⁴The mind’s preöccupation with the past is the cause of the misconception about time from which [misconception about time] your seeing suffers.
+⁴The mind’s preoccupation with the past is the cause of the misconception about time from which [misconception about time] your seeing suffers.
 ⁵Your mind cannot grasp the present, which [present] is the only time there is.
 ⁶It [your mind] therefore cannot understand time, and cannot, in fact, understand anything.